SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Basic Linear Algebra Operations

 This equivalence between a vector and a tensor is useful because it opens the door to a variety of compressed representations that exploit hidden correlations in the resulting tensors.
 Known as \textit{tensor networks}, these representations split the map $v_{s_1,s_2,\ldots,s_L}$ as a graph of smaller tensors that are contracted with each other, to produce the desired values.
 In SeeMPS, we rely on a particular tensor network that receives the names \textit{matrix product state} (MPS) or \textit{tensor train} (TT) in the fields of quantum physics and applied mathematics.
 This representation reconstructs each value $v_{s_1,s_2,\ldots,s_L}$ as a trace over a product of $L$ matrices, each labeled by a separate index

 This change from a vector $\textbf{v}$, to a tensor $v_{s_1,s_2,\ldots,s_L}$ and to a tensor train is sketched in Fig.~\ref{fig:tensors}(a).

 In many applications, the tensors $\mathbf{A}^{s_i}$ are small, and the intermediate indices $1 \leq \alpha_i < \chi$ lie below some small limit $\chi$ known as the \textit{bond dimension}.
-In that case, the MPS/TT actually compresses the vector, which goes down from a size $d^L$ to $Ld\chi^2$ or lower.
+In that case, the MPS/TT actually compresses the vector, which goes down from a size $d^L$ to \jj{at most $Ld\chi^2$ (an upper bound, saturated only with periodic boundary conditions)}.
 This memory reduction also translates into a compression in time when we implement other algorithms, as discussed below.

 Finally, some practical matters.
-First, in SeeMPS we adopt a common convention that the first and last indices are fixed to $\alpha_L=1$ (and dropped from the picture, as in Fig.~\ref{fig:tensors}), to simplify algorithms and improve efficiency.
-Second, now our original vector $v_i$ becomes a collection of tensors, which in SeeMPS we store as a specialized \rtt{seemps_objects_mps}{MPS} Python sequence object that only contains NumPy arrays with 3 indices
+First, in SeeMPS we adopt a common convention that the first and last indices are fixed to $\alpha_L=1$ (and dropped from the picture, as in Fig.~\ref{fig:tensors}), to simplify algorithms and improve efficiency. \jj{Fixing these open boundaries to dimension one removes the periodic-trace bookkeeping and guarantees a well-defined isometry center, on which the canonical form and all sweep-based algorithms below rely.} Second, now our original vector $v_i$ becomes a collection of tensors, which in SeeMPS we store as a specialized \rtt{seemps_objects_mps}{MPS} Python sequence object that only contains NumPy arrays with 3 indices

-\subsection{Matrix representation: MPO}
+\subsection{Matrix Representation: MPO}

 Just like a vector admits a tensor decomposition, linear operators or matrices can also be compressed in a similar form.
 Figure~\ref{fig:tensors}(b) sketches how a matrix with two indices, $U_{ji}$, when acting on a composite vector space, becomes a tensor with $2L$ indices, that can be split into $L$ smaller tensors, a set of $L$ matrices labeled by pairs of subindices